In a Valley of Violence: Plot

 In Denton, Mary-Anne shelters Paul and offers help.
 She begs Paul to take her away after he gets revenge, as she has no future in Denton.
 He refuses, telling her that he abandoned his wife and daughter to enlist in the army and could not bear to see them again after the atrocities he committed.
 At the hotel, Paul slits Roy's throat as he is bathing.
 Clyde is alerted to the situation and realizes what Gilly did.
 He has Harris lock up the jailhouse arsenal and station himself on the roof while Gilly guards the hotel.
 Gilly accuses Mary-Anne of aiding Paul and while arguing Ellen reveals to Gilly that she is pregnant with his child.

 Paul ambushes Harris and forces him to fire on Clyde and Tubby as they make their way to the jailhouse; neither man is hit, but Paul then grabs Harris's rifle, kills him, and throws his body into the street.
 Inside the jailhouse, upset at the deaths of Roy and Harris, Tubby throws down his gun and starts arguing with Clyde.
 Paul shoots Tubby in the back through a window.
 Clyde agrees to disarm himself and surrender so he and Paul can talk.
 Gilly then comes out of the hotel to kill Paul, but Clyde gets between them to try and negotiate.
-Gilly and Paul shoot at each other with Clyde between them, fatally wounding him in the process.
+Gilly and Paul shoot at each other with Clyde between them, killing him in the process.

 Paul, wounded and out of ammunition, hides in a nearby stable.
 When Gilly enters, Paul slips a noose over his head and attempts to hang him before dropping him still breathing to the ground after his injuries kick in.
 Paul then resorts to beating Gilly with his own boot.
 As a blood-covered Gilly draws his knife, Mary-Anne appears and shoots him in the back with Tubby's gun.
 Mary-Anne and Paul make their way back to the inn, while a guilt-ridden Ellen finds Gilly's body.
 Priest wanders back into Denton and Paul tells him that he should stay, because "we could all use a little saving."